Free Printable: Low Carb & Keto Food ListGet It Now

-For all my readers who are nut-free, for all those asking about how to make keto crackers with fathead dough, and for anyone simply looking for a coconut flour alternative to almond flour crackers… this keto fathead crackers recipe is for you.
+For all my readers who are nut-free, for all those asking about how to make coconut flour crackers with fathead dough, and for anyone simply looking for a coconut flour alternative to almond flour crackers… this keto fathead crackers recipe is for you.

 Best of all, you only need three ingredients to make it!